 How I Use It

-I’ve been using this supplement daily for several years, especially in warmer months when I’m outside.
-I typically take one 12 mg capsule each day, usually in the morning and with a meal or drink that contains fat (often that is just my healthy coffee or tea).
+I’ve been using this supplement daily for several years, especially during warmer months when the sun is strongest.
+I typically take one 12 mg of astaxanthin each day, usually in the morning and with a meal or drink that contains fat, like my healthy coffee or tea.